 Interlocking Solves Micro Mesh Gutter Guards Problem

-Since micro mesh gutter guards come in panels, there are common problems that often develop:
+Since they come in panels, there are common problems that often develop:

-- Gutter guards that butt up against each prior piece.
-Put the gutter guard too close together and the system can start to buckle, creating a roller coaster effect over the gutter.
+- Guards that butt up against each prior piece.
+Put them too close together and the system can start to buckle, creating a roller coaster effect over the gutter.
 Put the panels too far apart, and debris starts to get in.

 - Systems with “fingers” covering the end of the prior piece.
 Water loves to track over these surfaces, which means that at the end of every panel, the system experiences continuous dripping onto the ground.
 You’ll also notice that the gutter itself gets extra dark drip marks every four to five feet down the entire run.